+project financing.
 A project development team is responsible for day-to-day project management.
-Working groups will assist this team with specific issues such as freight, public involvement, and project financing.
+Working groups will assist this team with specific issues such as freight, public involvement, and public agencies with transportation jurisdiction in the project area: Advises Project Development Team and assists with project development.
+Includes major